AdobeDocs/experience-manager-core-components.en/help/email/components/page.md

 ![Email Page Component design dialog](/help/email/assets/email-page-design.png)

 * **Client Libraries** - This defines the client library categories to load.
 JavaScript is added at the body end and the CSS is added to the page head.
-* **Client Libraries JavaScript Page Head** - This defines the JavaScript Client library categories to load in the page head.
+* **Client Libraries JavaScript Page Head** - This defines the JavaScript client library categories to load in the page head.
   * Categories defined here that are also present in the **Client Libraries** field will have JavaScript loaded in the page head instead of at body end.
   * No CSS will be loaded unless the category is also present in the **Client Libraries** field.
 * **Load JavaScript Libraries asynchronously** - If enabled, the custom JavaScript libraries will be loaded asynchronously.